-This privilege allows an operator to Installer Add, edit, and delete operators, operator groups, and privilege sets.
-Update the i-Vu® Pro system with service packs and patches.
+This privilege allows an operator to Installer Add, edit, and delete operators, operator groups, and privilege sets Update the i-Vu® Pro system with service packs and patches.
 Register the i-Vu® Pro software.
-Enable and set up advanced security features such as location- dependent operator access (page 169) and the advanced password policy (page 174).
+Enable and set up advanced security features such as location-dependent operator access (page 171) and the advanced password policy (page 177).
 Add and remove i-Vu® Pro add-ons.

-This Access privilege allows an operator to access (but not edit) Access System Tree the Installer view pages.
+This Access privilege allows an operator to access (but not edit)

+Trees

+Access System Tree the Installer view pages.

 Access Control Program Items tables in the navigation tree or Properties pages.

 Access Scheduling Groups pages in the User view navigation tree for Schedule Groups.

 Access System Options Items under > System Options.

+Action Buttons

 Access Alarms alarms.

 Access Logic Pages Logic pages.

+Custom Categories

+Access User Category 1-5 anything in a category that has the same privilege assigned to it.
+See "To create a custom privilege" below.